tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 * We ensure all employees are suitably trained to implement and comply with the Health and Safety policy.
 * Employees are trained to undertake specific tasks in relation to their job function, regardless of the location where the work is being carried out.
 * Training is provided:
-* As part of the induction programme when first commencing employment with ARK Co-Living Ltd;
+* As part of the induction programme when first commencing employment with GOP Co-Living Ltd;
 * When transferred to a different function or task, or when promoted;
 * When the equipment being used, or the system of work, has changed.
 * All levels of employees will receive training; including Directors, Management, and Supervisors.
 * All training requirements are monitored and reviewed on a regular basis to take into account any new or changed risks.
 * Wherever possible, training is conducted during working hours.
-* ARK Co-Living Ltd, as an employer, carries the ultimate responsibility for safety in our workplace.
+* GOP Co-Living Ltd, as an employer, carries the ultimate responsibility for safety in our workplace.
 When allocating work to staff, we have a legal responsibility to ensure they have taken into account the employee’s capabilities and provide relevant training in relation to health and safety.

 ## Employee Responsibilities